Distance Sampling

 First the adjusted counts for each detection are estimated using the

-function from the MRSea
+create.NHAT function from the MRSea package.

 The adjustment is the number of observed individuals divided by their

 probability of detection.
-Additionally, the area
+Additionally, the area (in km)

 column is also created using the segment length and truncation